Fast protein folding is governed by memory-dependent friction: Results

 The comparison between memory times and transition path times is particularly revealing.
 Transition paths are the segments of a trajectory where the protein actually executes the reconfiguration from one specific state to another target state.
-Transition paths are of much interest since they provide information about the actual folding mechanisms of a protein, and have been studied extensively in experiments \cite{Chung_2013, Chung_2012, Chung_2015, Neupane_2016}, and in the context of simulation and theory \cite{Lindorff_2011, Best_2013, Satija_2017, Daldrop_2016,Hummer_2003,Laleman_2017, Carlon_2018}.
-In Fig.~\ref{Fig_2}D, we show that for all proteins, memory times are long compared to transition path times.
+Transition paths are of much interest since they provide the actual folding mechanisms of a protein, and have been studied extensively in experiments \cite{Chung_2013, Chung_2012, Chung_2015, Neupane_2016,Neupane_2016B,Sturzenegger_2018,Zijlstra_2020}, and in the context of simulation and theory \cite{Lindorff_2011, Best_2013, Satija_2017, Daldrop_2016,Hummer_2003,Laleman_2017, Carlon_2018}.
+In Fig.~\ref{Fig_2}D, we show that for all proteins, transition path times are short compared to memory times.
 This is significant for two reasons.
 Firstly, it tells us that entire transitions either fold or unfold under the influence of memory effects that linger from the preceding state.
 Secondly, it explains why the approximate, position-independent form of Eq.~\ref{GLE_intro} works.
-Even describing the dynamics of $Q$ as having distinct memory dependence on separate sides of the barrier would be neutralised since memory effects can last for as much as two orders of magnitude longer than the time required to move between states.
-Therefore, we must keep in mind the overwhelming dominance of the duration of memory effects compared to the time required to traverse a free energy barrier. \\
+Even describing the dynamics of $Q$ as having distinct memory dependence on separate sides of the barrier would be neutralised since memory effects can last for as much as two orders of magnitude longer than the time required to transition between states. \\